mctinker/Map-Tasker/README.md

 If ffmpeg is not installed, then '[▶️ VIDEO: some-youtube-url...]' will still appear, but will not be hot/clickable, and the video can not be displayed in a separate MapTasker window.

 YouTube videos are downloaded to your local drive from which they are then played.
+The bigger the video, the longer it will take to process the video.
+Only YouTube videos with no audio or English audio will play under the current implementation.
+Additional lanaguages will be supported in a future release.

 MP4 videos are played directly from their source.

 ## To-Do List (in no particular order)